isomerpages/psd-goc/_why-plan/Avoid Extra Costs.md

 mental capacity.</p>
 <p><strong>How it reduces extra costs: </strong>Avoid costly legal disputes
 over who should manage your affairs.
-Grant your loved ones the legal right to access to your savings if needed to manage daily expenses.</p>
+Grant your loved ones the legal right to access your savings if necessary to manage daily expenses.</p>
 <p><strong>How Much It Costs Now:</strong>
 </p>
 <ul data-tight="true" class="tight">